cybergeek1943/t4json/docs/README.md

   }
 }
 ```
-Note - ( The default path separator is '\\\\' - two back slashes - make sure that the fist backslash is not escaped by the second backslash.
-This can be done by prefixing the string with an 'r'.
+Note - ( The default path separator is '\\' - two back slashes - make sure that the fist backslash is not escaped by the second backslash.
+This can be done by prefixing the string with an 'r' or by using '\\\\' as the seperator.
 You can change the path separator properties using the ```set_path_separator_properties()``` method. )

 Here is some code being run in the terminal using paths to navigate the data.
 It shows the difference between absolute vs relative paths.